 My gear and backup plans for shooting weddings

-Being a professional photographer and asked to shoot your wedding is a massive privilege, and something I take very seriously.
+Being a professional photographer and asked to shoot your wedding is a massive privilege and responsibility, and something I take very seriously.

-When people wonder why wedding photography seems so expensive, it is easy to imagine that a photographer just turns up with a camera and just takes photos on the day and then send them to you afterwards.
+When people wonder initially why wedding photography seems so expensive, it is common to assume that a photographer just turns up with a camera and just takes photos on the day and then send them to you afterwards.
 How difficult can that be?
 Uncle Bob could do that!

 But there is considerable preparation required to shoot a wedding professionally, mainly because of the need to have backups and contingencies in place for any eventuality.
-Preparing my gear even for a three hour wedding, takes about two hours in total time over the course of the previous day.
+Preparing my gear even for a two hour wedding, takes about two hours in total time over the course of the previous day.

 While I might being able to "get away" with having two batteries to shoot a wedding, I have to think about the possibility of battery failure.
 I need to factor in the unforeseen, like dropping a camera and rendering it useless, or breaking a lens by bumping it into a hard wall.

-Before every wedding lenses and equipment are checked, cleaned and housed in a hard pelican case for transport.
+Before every wedding lenses and each piece of equipment is checked, cleaned and housed in a hard pelican case for transport.
 I have backups for everything including flash lights, cameras, cards and seven batteries (enough to shoot for 21 hours).

-I have about 24 X AA batteries which each need to be recharged and placed in my gear bag, in addition to six Canon brand camera batteries.
-There is probably enough battery power to shoot for several days, but that is what you are paying for — reassurance that your photographer will not run of batteries at the first dance!
+I have about 32 X high performance Eneloop batteries which each need to be recharged and placed in my gear bag, in addition to seven Canon brand camera batteries.
+There is probably enough battery power to shoot for several days, but that is what you are paying for — reassurance that your photographer will not run out of batteries at the first dance!

 For lighting I use Canon 600 EXRT-II speedlites (2) which I have with me at all times as required, plus I use the MagMod system for modifying light.
 This means I can capture photos in any lighting conditions, even a completely dark room.
 I have additional lighting in my car for group shots if required, if time permits.

-I always shoot to two memory cards simultaneously, as the best practice for backing up automatically while shooting.
+I always shoot to two memory cards simultaneously in raw format, as the best practice for backing up automatically while shooting.

 I immediately backup photos to two additional locations on return to my studio on the night of the wedding.
 Two memory cards are saved in a marked and sealed envelope until photos are delivered.
-This means there five backup copies of your photos until they are delivered.
+This means there are four backup copies of your photos until they are delivered.
 After delivery there are three backup copies kept for a period of one year minimum for weddings, in addition to the Dropbox cloud storage of the photos at maximum archive quality, plus the USB drive that gets posted to you, and the high resolution photos stored on the Pixieset servers.